galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ## Compute a collated index for each year and estimates the temporal trend

-The expected temporal trend allows you to have an overview of the evolution of a species in a certain type of environment in the futur.
+The expected temporal trend allows you to have an overview of the evolution of a species in a certain type of environment in the future.

 > ### {% icon hands_on %} Hands-on: Expected temporal trend
-> 1. **Expected temporal trend** {% icon tool %} with the the following parameters:
+> 1. **Expected temporal trend** {% icon tool %} with the following parameters:
 >    -  *"Tabular file generated by the ab_index tool"*: output of **abundance index** {: .hands_on}